DanHodges/TheologicalDictionary/Justification.md

 # Justification
-Definition of Justification coming soon.
+The definition of Justification is coming soon!